poppy-project/poppy-docs/quickstarts/vrep.rst

     #print head_z position
     print poppy.head_z.present_position

 If the simulated Poppy Humanoid turns its head, well done, it works!
-Now you can follow this tutorial to learn how to control it!
-TODO LINK
+Now you can follow :ref:`this tutorial <quickstart_discover>` to learn how to control it!

 You may want at some point to go back to the initial state of the simulation.
 Here is the command: